-- Pupils with SEN are encouraged to be part of the school council - We promote emotional and social development through Zones of Regulation and Pyramid Powers. - We have ELSA interventions to improve emotional and social development. - We have Nurture support - Staff also support inside at lunch time during 20:20:20 - We have a zero tolerance approach to bullying.
+- Pupils with SEN are encouraged to be part of the school council - We promote emotional and social development through Zones of Regulation and Pyramid Powers. - We have ELSA interventions to improve emotional and social development. - We have Nurture style support - Staff also support inside at lunch time and reduce unstructured time where possible - We have a zero tolerance approach to bullying.